 Specialities: Italian specialties like panettone, pandoro, and torrone, as well as regional delicacies like fritole veneziane (fried doughnuts) and zaleti (cornmeal cookies).
 Cicheti are small plates of local cheeses and cured meats.
 Vin brulé (mulled wine) and cioccolata calda (hot chocolate).

-Where to stay: Baglioni Hotel Luna is a highly-rated hotel, 1-minute from the Christmas market.
+Where to stay: Baglioni Hotel Luna is a highly-rated hotel, 8-minute from the Christmas market.

-I suggest staying at Baglioni Hotel Luna as it’s in a great location in the San Marco neighbourhood and is a 1-minute walk to the Christmas market.
+I suggest staying at Baglioni Hotel Luna as it’s in a great area near Piazza San Marco and a short walk to many of Venice’s attractions.

-A city tour of Venice is an incredible way to immerse yourself in the city’s rich history and culture.
-With its picturesque canals, ornate palaces, and stunning architecture, Venice is a city that has something for every visitor.
+A city tour of Venice is an incredible way to start your exploration of Venice’s history and culture.
+With its picturesque canals, ornate palaces, and stunning architecture, you can’t go wrong.

-I highly recommend taking a city tour of Venice to see all of the highlights, such as this tour that includes a visit to Doge’s Palace and St Mark’s Basilica, both of which are at Piazza San Marco.
+I recommend taking a city tour of Venice to see all of the highlights, like this tour that includes a visit to the Doge’s Palace and St Mark’s Basilica, both of which are at Piazza San Marco.